GoogleCloudPlatform/community/tutorials/appengine-angular-nginx-docker/index.md

     [`app.component.html`](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/appengine-angular-nginx-docker/sample-app/src/app/app.component.html)
     and [`app.component.ts`](https://github.com/GoogleCloudPlatform/community/tree/master/tutorials/appengine-angular-nginx-docker/sample-app/src/app/app.component.ts).

-1. Update `outputPath` in the build section of `angular.json` with `"outputPath": "dist"`.
+1. Update `outputPath` in the build section of the `angular.json` file with `"outputPath": "dist"`.

 1. Build your Angular project again and verify that you are able to see the `webapiurl` value as `http://localhost:8080/api` when you open the app in a browser.

-    If everything is working well, then you can go to the next steps using Cloud Build.
+    If everything is working, then you can go to the next steps using Cloud Build.

 ## Cloud Build